.

 too.adverb

-also (he's coming along too); more than enough; in addition; excessively (her dress is too long; not too bright a person); to a regrettable.degree (my error was all too apparent); very; extremely; immensely (he's only too willing to be of service); indeed; so (you will too will do it?); as well (she mentioned other cities too); 'too' is adding something or responding; you use 'too' after mentioninganother person, thing or aspect that a previous.statement.applies to or includes(nice to talk to you, nice to talk to you too; I've got a great feeling about it, Me too; he doesn't want to fly there but will take the bus, I'm too, taking the bus there; we talked to her agent, he's your agent too, right?); you use 'too' after adding a piece of information or a comment to a statement, in order to emphasize that it is surprising or important (we did learn to read and quickly too; people usually think of it as a boys' book, which of course it is and a very good one too)
+word 'too' can mean an amount of something (not too much heat in the summer because it's oceanside; he had too many difficult words in his speech); word 'too' can mean 'also' (he's coming along too); in addition; excessively (her dress is too long; not appearing to be too bright an individual); to a regrettable.degree (my error was all too apparent); very; extremely; immensely (he's only too willing to be of service); indeed; so (you will too will do it?); as well (she mentioned other cities too); 'too' is adding something or responding; you use 'too' after mentioning.another individual, thing or aspect that a previous.statement.applies to or includes.(nice to talk to you, nice to talk to you too; I've got a great feeling about it, Me too; he doesn't want to fly there but will take the bus, I'm too, taking the bus there; we talked to her agent, he's your agent too, right?); you use 'too' after adding a piece of information or a comment to a statement, in order to emphasize that it is surprising or important (we did learn to read and quickly too; people usually think of it as a boys' book, which of course it is and a very good one too)

 Usage note: as in 'she was not too pleased with the results'.
 In many contexts this construction is entirely idiomatic and should pass without notice (it wasn't too long ago that deregulation was being hailed as the savior of the savings and loan industry; it was not too bright of them to build in an area where rock slides occur; he ended up not too good).
 In these cases 'not too' adds a note of ironic.understatement.
 Negation of 'too' by 'can't' may sometimes lead to ambiguities, as in 'You can't check your child's temperature too often', which may mean either that the temperature should be checked only occasionally or that it should be checked as frequently as possible.
 See more Usage notes.